 Contrary to how it might feel going in, a budget is freedom.
 It represents liberty from:

-- Debt: Being able to allot money to go into savings or to pay extra on outstanding loans is the key to getting your church out of debt—and keeping it out.
+- Debt: Being able to allot the church fund to go into savings or to pay extra on outstanding loans is the key to getting your church out of debt—and keeping it out.

 - Ignorance: A church budget stops people from assuming they know where the church money goes and allows them to see how it’s being used.